kimonboehmer/soupfold/README.md

 # SoupFold

 SoupFold allows computing the minimum free energy and the partition function over a set of RNA sequences.
 Each sequence can appear arbitrarily often in a secondary structure, as long as the total number of strands is $m$. <br>
-Furthermore, the code contains the experiments for the paper "RNA Triplet Repeats: Improved Algorithms for1 Structure Prediction and Interactions". <br>
+Furthermore, the code contains the experiments for the paper "RNA Triplet Repeats: Improved Algorithms for Structure Prediction and Interactions". <br>

 ## Using the program